 iv.
 Underwriting-based justification shall include an analysis of the relationship between the underwriting-based criteria for the class where no experience data is available or does not have full credibility and the underwriting-based criteria that underlie the actual relevant credible experience data.

 v.
-If no sufficient underwriting-based or experienced-based justification is made to derive anticipated mortality for a class, the company shall not use the 2001 CSO Preferred Class Structure Mortality Table for valuation.
+If no sufficient underwriting-based or experienced-based justification is made to derive anticipated mortality for a class, the company shall not use the Applicable CSO Preferred Class Structure Mortality Table for valuation.

 C. Periodic Assessment of Anticipated Mortality